gipi/blog/_drafts/vulnerabilities-theory.md

-The reason to bring up all this formalism is the necessity to summarize all we know about vulnerabilities  in order to create an unificating theoretical framework, like in the same way in which modern cryptography works (if you are a mathematical person I advice you to read *Modern cryptography* by Kahn).
-The reality is that this framework exists already, and is that written above.
+The reason to bring up all this formalism is the necessity to summarize all we know about vulnerabilities  in order to create an unificating theoretical framework, like in the same way in which modern cryptography works (if you are a mathematical person I advice you to read [Introduction to Modern cryptography](http://www.cs.umd.edu/~jkatz/imc.html)) The reality is that this framework exists already, and is that written above.